Goaty-yagi/holbertonschool-sorting_algorithms/LEANING_OBJECTIVES.md

 - How to select the best sorting algorithm for a given input
 - What is a stable sorting algorithm

+Extra Objectives
+- What is the boundary between a big data set and a small data set?
+- What is the call stack?

 ## 1, At least four different sorting algorithms

 ### Bubble Sort: